-- 6.14 Alcohol misuse is consistently found in a high proportion of those who perpetrate domestic abuse and sexual assault, and it has been found within intimate relationships where one partner has a problem with alcohol or other drugs, domestic abuse is more likely than not to occur.
-It was identified within this review that both parties were addicted to alcohol to various degrees.
+- likely to have visited their GP and A&E before accessing support for the abuse, 83% of females will visit their GP and 22% will visit a hospital22. - Alcohol misuse is consistently found in a high proportion of those who perpetrate domestic abuse and sexual assault, and it has been found within intimate relationships where one partner has a problem with alcohol or other drugs, domestic abuse is more likely than not to occur.23 It was identified within this review that both parties were addicted to alcohol to various degrees.
 Alcohol misuse by both parties increases the level of risk and may mean agencies focus on the alcohol and do not recognise that the victim is drinking to cope with the abuse.
-Addressing the normalisation of violence within drinking couples is critical in reducing the risk of harm to all involved and should be included in any training on alcohol-related domestic abuse. - 6.15 Within the Cambridgeshire and Peterborough, Violence Against Women and Girls (VAWG) Needs Assessment, July 2017, harmful use of alcohol is a risk factor for perpetration of VAWG.
-This therefore suggests that any evidence based intervention to reduce harmful levels of drinking could potentially be effective in reducing violence against women and girls. - 6.16 The panel discussed the use of Multi-Disciplinary Team meetings (MDT) within the setting of the GP practice where Jasmin was resident. - 6.17 Multidisciplinary teams (MDTs) are promoted as a means to enable practitioners and other professionals in health and social care to collaborate successfully.
+Addressing the normalisation of violence within drinking couples is critical in reducing the risk of harm to all involved and should be included in any training on alcohol-related domestic abuse.24 - 6.15 Within the Cambridgeshire and Peterborough, Violence Against Women and Girls (VAWG) Needs Assessment, July 2017, harmful use of alcohol is a risk factor for perpetration of VAWG.
+This therefore suggests that any evidence-based intervention to reduce harmful levels of drinking could potentially be effective in reducing violence against women and girls. - 6.16 The panel discussed the use of Multi-Disciplinary Team meetings (MDT) within the setting of the GP practice where Jasmin was resident. - 6.17 Multidisciplinary teams (MDTs) are promoted to enable practitioners and other professionals in health and social care to collaborate successfully.
 Research suggests that MDTs can be effective in meeting the needs of some populations.
 They are identified in Social Care Institute for Excellence's Integration Logic Model as a core desire of what good integrated care looks like.
 Sufficient diversity of professions and disciplines, suitable leadership and team dynamics, and supportive organisations are important enablers.
 Multidisciplinary teams (MDTs) have been shown to be an effective tool to facilitate collaboration between professionals and hence improve care outcomes. - 6.18 Integrated care requires professionals and practitioners from across different sectors to work together around the needs of people, their families and their communities.
-Not working together results in a poor experience of care, poor use of resources and in some cases people suffering harm. - 6.19 Alcohol misuse itself would not necessarily prompt discussion at an MDT meeting.
+Not working together results in a poor experience of care, poor use of resources and in some cases, people suffering harm. - 6.19 Alcohol misuse itself would not necessarily prompt discussion at an MDT meeting.
 A search of the GP practice computer reveals that 420 patients have alcohol problems (1% of the practice population).
 It would therefore not be feasible to discuss each of these patients at an MDT.
 It should also be noted that this is likely to be an underestimate, and another large group of patients may be attending the alcohol service without informing their GP or with undiagnosed alcohol problems.

-&lt;sup>27 https://safelives.org.uk/spotlights/spotlight-7-mental-health-and-domestic-abuse
+22 https://safelives.org.uk/spotlights/spotlight-7-mental-health-and-domestic-abuse

-&lt;sup>28 Galvani, S. (May 2010), 'Supporting families affected by substance use and domestic violence', The Tilda Goldberg Centre for Social Work and Social Care, University of Bedfordshire, ADFAM
+23 Galvani, S. (May 2010), 'Supporting families affected by substance use and domestic violence', The Tilda Goldberg Centre for Social Work and Social Care, University of Bedfordshire, ADFAM